Clery Act & Compliance Information

 - Outline policies related to campus security and emergency response.

 - Contain information about the rights guaranteed to victims of rape, sexual assault, dating violence, domestic violence, and stalking.

-- Disclose prevalence statistics for certain crimes reported to the institution's Security/Public Safety Department and Campus Security Authorities (CSAs) for the most recent three-year period.
+- Disclose statistics for certain crimes reported to the institution's Department of Public Safety and Security and Campus Security Authorities (CSAs) for the most recent three-year period.
 The Clery defined crime categories are:

 - Criminal Homicide